 Fix: Adjust your monitor in such a way that a quarter of the top section aligns with your eyes.
-This will prevent tilting the head either upwards of downwards.
+This will prevent tilting the head either upwards or downwards.

 I been searching for an affordable adjustable height computer desk at Amazon but is proving difficult.
-The ones that have better reviews are the most expensive ones and the cheaper ones have some kind of problem.
+The desks that have better reviews are the most expensive ones and the cheaper ones, have some kind of problem.
 In the end, I have settled for this one.
 The reviews are mostly good and the price is in the middle.
 Not too expensive or too cheap.

 5. Problem: Digestion

 Slouching causes internal organs to be pressed against each other, which could either interrupt or stall digestion.
 The consequence of this is constipation or other metabolic-based conditions.

-Fix: Get a desk that is specially designed for working at a computer.
+Fix: Get a desk that is specially designed for working on a computer.
 Avoid slouching or abnormal sitting positions.
 Avoid sitting down for long hours by taking short breaks to stand or take a short walk around.